webxdc/webxdc-dev/README.md

 # webxdc-dev

 webxdc-dev is a development server for [webxdc apps](https://webxdc.org).
-It allows you to open multiple independent instances of a webxdc application in different browser tabs or windows.
+It allows you to open multiple independent instances of a webxdc application in different browser tabs or indows.
 It simulates how your app will run when "shared in a chat" and allows you to test and debug webxdc with very fast turn-around times.
 Each webxdc browser app instance is connected to a different port number of the webxdc-dev server so that it gets its own isolated state (for example localstorage).

 Messages sent using the [Webxdc API](https://docs.webxdc.org/spec.html#webxdc-api) `sendUpdate` function are